wahidsadikjishan/JavaSwingPortfolio/README.md

 # JavaSwingPortfolio

-**Description:**
-Swingfolio is a personal portfolio application built using Java Swing.
+This is a personal portfolio application built using Java Swing.
 It serves as a showcase for my skills and journey [2023].

 **Features:**
 - Intuitive user interface created with Java Swing.